This weekend I released version 2.0.0 of my open-source Dreamdir

 Qualities of likable software

 I don’t have a precise formula for creating likable software, and I’m certain that nobody does.
 If anyone had figured out how to consistently turn out mass-market likable software, they would be making billions and everyone would be raving about their amazing software.
+(Apple probably comes the closest of any major company making software today, but its ecosystem falls far short in interoperability, and its price makes it inaccessible or distasteful to many.)
 I do, however, know a few qualities that seem to be common to likable software, including my Dreamdir tool and the others I listed at the beginning of this article, and that make software, if not likable, at least more likely to be respectable.
 I think most of the qualities are part of what’s often known as the Unix philosophy.
 Here are the top four qualities likable programs have:

 - Feature creep is avoided like the plague.